dharmafly/noodle/README.md

 If a result object has a `created` field this signifies that it has been cached.
 Failed queries such from 404 errors will not be cached.

+Take not however that the browser [may not cache](http://stackoverflow.com/questions/626057/is-it-possible-to-cache-post-methods-in-http) POST requests to the noodle server.

 #### HTTP caching headers